Like tuples, records can also hold values of different types, but they are much more flexible than tuples.

 TVShow.
 Now we can create records much more cleanly.

 With the new syntax, records are created by typing

-TVShow followed by a name, creator, and number of episodes.
+TVShow followed by creator, name, and number of episodes.
 This syntax looks familiar, doesn’t it?
 It’s basically a function application.

 type alias created a function for constructing records in addition to giving the underlying structure a name.

-= to separate the property names and their types.
+= to separate the fields from their types.

 Records are values like everything else in Elm.
 We can pass them to a function as an argument, modify them, and return them back.
 Let’s create a function that checks to see if a TV show record has a creator or not.

-creator property using the dot syntax.
+creator field’s value using the dot syntax.
 Here are some more examples: